ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

     A `<pattern specification\>` is composed of multiple Atoms.
 An individual Atom can be a column from an already-defined view, a fixed string, or a regular expression.
 You can specify your Atoms to be optional and repeating, and specify token gaps between Atoms.

-    Remember that the pattern specification is part of a larger AQL statement, which includes an extract clause.
+    The pattern specification is part of a larger AQL statement, which includes an extract clause.

     Here is a simple example of how to create a view that contains three adjacent matches from earlier defined views.
 In this example, the entire combination is returned, which is what `group 0` refers to: